aws-deepracer/aws-deepracer-systems-pkg/README.md

 ### network_monitor_node

 This node is is responsible to monitor and manage network connection to the device.
-It provides services and functions to connect to WiFi based on the content of the WiFi configuration file read from usb, report the status of the connection attempt back in the device status file created on the USB when updating WiFi configuration, manage the status LED light to indicate the network connection status and broadcast the network connection status as a message.
+It provides services and functions to connect to Wi-Fi based on the content of the Wi-Fi configuration file read from usb, report the status of the connection attempt back in the device status file created on the USB when updating Wi-Fi configuration, manage the status LED light to indicate the network connection status and broadcast the network connection status as a message.

 ## License